We are happy to let you in on our Limited series NFC wearables that work exactly the same way as a standard contactless debit card.

 It’s like handling cash money – you should be cautious and use common sense to stay safe.

 “But if I lose my card, people who find it can buy stuff!”

 Same will happen if you lose your cash, BUT it won’t happen if you lose a magnetic stripe card or a chip card.

-Contactless payments feel as safe AND THEY ARE FASTER.
+Yet, contactless payments feel safe AND THEY ARE FASTER THAN CASH.

 That is the trade-off and consumers in some European countries like the UK have voted “FOR” with their contactless cards to risk it for the sake of convenience.

 [Update: As of September 2019, every 6th PIN-less, contactless transaction under 25 Euro will require a PIN.]

 So, can a hacker scan my NFC debit card or wearable and buy stuff with my money?

 When was the last time you heard someone’s card was copied and used to pay at shops?

 Yet, there are cases.